Joe Biden faces increasing pressure to quit the race, but has spent a lifetime overcoming the odds

 His party’s swelling crisis of confidence in Biden’s capacity to beat Trump is confronting his legendary self-assuredness.
 The next days will prove to be critical.

-His campaign acknowledges “slippage” in his support but insists he’s in the race to stay and will defeat Trump.
+On Friday, his campaign acknowledged “slippage” in his support but insisted he’s in the race to stay and will defeat Trump.

 In the three weeks since the debate, Biden has banked on inertia and the fear of the unknown — and there are a lot of unknowns — to stem the panic in his party.
 But Democrats are increasingly seeking to push him out because of what they believe they do know: Biden is currently trailing Trump and threatens to bring them all down with him.